-Successful applicants are required to attend a grant award workshop to prepare them to successfully complete the grant.
+Successful applicants are required to attend an on-line or in-person grant award workshop to prepare them to successfully complete the grant.
 The workshops typically cover the topics of the subaward agreement, the federal grant regulations, subgrant expectations and responsibilities and reporting requirements.
-These workshops are held throughout the state and may also be offered as an online webinar.
+Watch for notifications on the dates and times of these webinars and workshops.
 Dates, times and locations will be posted online after the preliminary project selection decisions are announced.